 Truly a winning combination.

-Today, I’m paying tribute to Esther through my tofu Milanese recipe, and sharing a sassy Esther anecdote that involves her veal Milanese recipe.
+So I’m paying tribute to Esther with my tofu Milanese recipe, and sharing a sassy Esther anecdote that involves her veal Milanese recipe.

 And bribing a cop.